 - time All.
 For Jewish teachers and educators working in Jewish educational settings who want to transform their educational practice.

-Combine a Master of Jewish Education from Hebrew College with traditional text study at the Pardes Institute of Jewish Studies in Jerusalem to prepare for a career in Jewish day school education.
-The two-year, pluralistic graduate degree program leads to the following credentials:
+Combine a Master of Jewish Education from Hebrew College with traditional text study at the Pardes Institute of Jewish Studies in Jerusalem to prepare for a career in Jewish Day School Education.
+This is a two-to-three year, pluralistic graduate degree program.

-The MJEd is granted to those students who successfully complete the Certificate of Advanced Jewish Studies at Pardes during the two-year period, as well as 24 graduate credits earned directly through Hebrew College.
+The MJEd is granted to those students who successfully complete the requirements for the Pardes Teacher Fellowship, as well as 21 graduate credits earned directly through Hebrew College.
 The course of study includes the following:

-- Jewish education and Jewish studies courses, including online coursework through Hebrew College
+- Jewish education courses, including online coursework through Hebrew College

 Interested students must apply to both Hebrew College and the Pardes Institute.
 The admissions departments of both institutions communicate to evaluate student applications.
 Additionally, the institutions communicate regarding administration and academic and student services.

 You may fill out the application by clicking here.
 You are responsible for ensuring that all your application materials are received; we welcome calls or emails from candidates regarding the status of their application.
 These application materials include: